opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 By default, the k-NN plugin supports the indexing and querying of vectors of type `float`, where each dimension of the vector occupies 4 bytes of memory.
 For use cases that require ingestion on a large scale, keeping `float` vectors can be expensive because OpenSearch needs to construct, load, save, and search graphs (for native `nmslib` and `faiss` engines).
 To reduce the memory footprint, you can use vector quantization.

-In OpenSearch, many varieties of quantization are supported.
-In general, the level of quantization will provide a trade-off between the accuracy of the nearest neighbor search and the size of the memory footprint the vector search system will consume.
+OpenSearch supports many varieties of quantization.
+In general, the level of quantization will provide a trade-off between the accuracy of the nearest neighbor search and the size of the memory footprint consumed by the vector search.
 The supported types include byte vectors, 16-bit scalar quantization, and product quantization (PQ).

 ## Lucene byte vector